uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/3-unhappy_reunion.md

 "And it hit me in my eye\!", Grey claimed.
 He pointed to his right
 eye... which looked fine.

 "We're cornered.
 We have no bots.
-He's coming round the corner:", Rodgie
+He's coming round the corner:", Bodgie
 gave the important information to Less in a panic.

 "Right here in my eye\! it hurts\!", Grey continued.